epi-analysis/SRCP_docs/docs/source/04-Taking-files-on-and-off-SRCP.rst

 Process for downloading files
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-1. A user wishes to download some results from SRCP
+1. A user wishes to download some results from the SRCP
 2. They notify a Data Manager (srcpdata@mrc-epid.cam.ac.uk) of the file name, location (e.g. their project folder) and a statement of how it meets the Disclosure Control Rules (see above)
 3. The Data Manager inspects the file and confirms that it contains results, not any individual level data
 4. The Data Manager copies the file from the user’s project folder to their “download” triage folder and notifies the user